iocage/iocage/README.md

 technologies the FreeBSD operating system has to offer.
 It is geared for ease of use with a simple and easy to understand command syntax.

-iocage is in the FreeBSD ports tree as sysutils/iocage.
+iocage is in the FreeBSD ports tree as sysutils/py-iocage.
-To install using binary packages, simply run: `pkg install iocage`
+To install using binary packages, simply run: `pkg install py27-iocage`

 If cloning the repo directly, cd into the cloned directory and run `pip install .` as root.